 No one would have blamed Gulbransen if he curled up in a ball and gave up.
 But he was driven by his sense of duty as a father.
 “As fathers, our responsibility is to care and provide, and keep everybody safe and sound,” he said.
 “When [Cameron] died, that mission became very intense because you can really doubt your ability to be a good person, be a father and a parent.”

 Gulbransen channelled his grief and self-recrimination into action.
-His first thought was to hire a big Manhattan law firm to sue his car’s manufacturer and the dealership, but realized a civil suit would almost certainly entail a gag clause preventing him from talking to the media or testifying before public officials.
+His first thought was to hire a big Manhattan law firm to sue his car’s manufacturer and the dealership, but he realized a civil suit would almost certainly entail a gag clause preventing him from talking to the media or testifying before public officials.
 If he agreed to be silent, it wouldn’t be effective.

 As Gulbransen was a pediatrician and a visible member of his Long Island community, his outreach quickly yielded a response.
-“I went with an associate from Consumer Reports to Capitol Hill to talk to representatives and senators and when we met with [New York Congressman] Peter King’s office, the very next morning we got a call back saying that King would like to get involved and he would sponsor a bill to help prevent these backovers,” Fennell said.
+“I went with an associate from Consumer Reports to Capitol Hill to talk to representatives and Senators and when we met with [New York Congressman] Peter King’s office, the very next morning we got a call back saying that King would like to get involved and he would sponsor a bill to help prevent these backovers,” Fennell said.

-While automobile manufacturers claimed the cameras were too prohibitively expensive to implement industry-wide, Fennell contends that the cameras are actually inexpensive, averaging about $8 per camera and more for a monitor.
+Although automobile manufacturers claimed the cameras were too prohibitively expensive to implement industry-wide, Fennell contends that the cameras are actually inexpensive, averaging about $8 per camera and more for a monitor.
 Indeed, aftermarket backup cameras and monitors that fit almost all cars sell for as low as $30.
 But car dealerships didn’t want to stop using backup cameras as luxury packages along with leather seats and other features to entice buyers to pay more for cars.

-“Some people would call my office and say, you have no business being a pediatrician,” he said.
-“You’re just trying to make money on this, you’re a bad person, you killed your son, you should go kill yourself.
+“Some people would call my office and say, ‘you have no business being a pediatrician,’” he said. “‘You’re just trying to make money on this, you’re a bad person, you killed your son, you should go kill yourself.’
 It was pretty hard.“

 The setbacks were discouraging and the negative public response was difficult.
 Nonetheless, the memory of Cameron compelled Gulbransen to keep fighting.
 “As a father, how can I let my son down?”

 Fourteen years after tragedy, Gulbransen had his victory.
 Speaking shortly after the rule was enacted, Gulbransen was more than satisfied with the result.
-“I feel amazing,” He said.
+“I feel amazing,” he said.
 “I feel like a good father.”